Doc – Nelle tue mani: Season 1

-Professor Andrea Fanti is a brilliant and famous doctor working at the Policlinico Ambrosiano hospital of Milan, where he is the chief of the internal medicine department.
-Yet he is also arrogant, narcissistic, and a strict micromanager.
-Fanti thinks that doctors should not trust patients, as they lie.
-Consequently, he treats those under his care with a heavy-handed and often cruel manner and trusts only the handpicked members of his staff, especially his assistant Giulia Giordano, a doctor with whom he has a secret relationship.
+Professor Andrea Fanti is a well-known and popular doctor working at the Policlinico Ambrosiano hospital of Milan, where he is the chief of the internal medicine department.
+Despite his achievements, he is undeniably arrogant, narcissistic, and a rigid micromanager.
+Fanti believes that patients are often dishonest, leading him to handle those in his care with an oppressive and at times harsh approach.
+He places his trust solely in the carefully chosen members of his team, particularly his assistant, Giulia Giordano, a fellow doctor with whom he maintains a clandestine relationship.

 One day, the father of Giovanni Pavesi, a young boy who died in Fanti's ward following a mistake (he was given the wrong medicine due to a homonymy error), waits for Fanti to end his shift at the hospital and shoots him in the head.
 Though the doctor does not die, he suffers from an irreversible prefrontal trauma, which causes him to forget the previous 12 years.
 Indeed, when Fanti wakes up from the coma, he believes that it is June 2008 instead of 2020 and his last memory is him coming home after signing his first contract with the Policlinico Ambrosiano.
 Forgetting most of the staff he used to work with, Fanti becomes a kinder and more thoughtful man instead of the authoritarian doctor he once was.

 Thrown into a present he sometimes struggles to understand, obliged to start over most of his life and to deal with relevant trauma like his child's death and the separation from his wife (which he forgot), he perceives his loved ones as strangers.
 As a consequence, the hospital becomes the only place where Andrea feels really at home and where he can try to build a new private and working future.

-No longer able to be the chief of the department he used to be in charge of, he comes back to work as a "doctor with limitations", that is a kind of assistant for young residents, who nickname him Doc, and uses empathy to interact with patients and help solve their medical issues.
+No longer able to be the chief of the department of which he used to be in charge, he comes back to work as a "doctor with limitations", that is a kind of assistant for young residents, who nickname him "Doc", and uses empathy to interact with patients and help solve their medical issues.
 In the meantime, he starts a psychological journey with Sardoni, a longtime friend and colleague of his.